 3. Pituitary Adenoma

-Formation of a tumour in the pituitary gland of the women may inhibit the functioning of the hormone secretion and lead to vision problems.
+The formation of a tumour in the pituitary gland of the women may alter the functioning of the hormone secretion and lead to vision problems.
 This, however, is a very rare problem.

 5. Lower Fluid Retention